 Social Care Ireland Statutory Registration Awareness Survey

-Social Care Ireland conducted a needs analysis survey in relation to the impending introduction of registration for social care workers to establish if there is information around registration that Social Care Ireland can provide to individuals and organisations which would assist in understanding registration and its implications.
-The findings from this research will be launched at the Social Care Ireland Annual Conference 2018.
-The presentation of finding will be made available after the conference
+Social Care Ireland conducted a needs analysis survey in relation to the impending introduction of registration for social care workers.
+This was to establish if there is information around registration that Social Care Ireland can provide to individuals and organisations, which would assist in understanding registration and its implications.
+To view the findings from this research click here

 To access news and updates from CORU please click here.